 For our church to grow, we need to have a firm faith foundation and this is achieved through an effective discipleship programme.
 As such we are seeking to develop two main areas:

-Firstly, we will do all that we can to support you in your personal study and relationship with God through the culture of EBC and by recommending devotional resources to you.
+Firstly, we will do all that we can to support one another in our personal study and growth of our relationship with God.

 Secondly, we desire for everyone to be involved in a Life Group as they are a foundational part of spiritual growth.